Igualeja, a hidden gem in the heart of the Serranía de Ronda where the Genal river rises, transforming the town as if it were an aquatic paradise.

 - Cruz del Puente

-Where to eat in Igualeja
+Where to eat and drink in Igualeja

 - Bar Restaurante El Nacimiento:At the entrance of the town you can find the source of the Genal River.
 In this fabulous picturesque place there is Restaurante el nacimiento which from its terrace you can enjoy the views and listen to the stream of the water.
 It is a family business with homemade dishes and meals.
 The owner Miguel very friendly explaining curiosities about the town.
 If you are going to visit this place, do not forget to mention that you have seen it on the Inside Malaga page.